How do mergers and acquisitions impact employee mental health?

 okt.
 07, 2022

 This Mental Health Day, we highlight research about how mergers and acquisitions impact the mental health of employees.
-How much does the mental health of employees deteriorate after a merger and who are the workers are affected the most?
+How does employees' mental health deteriorate after a merger, and which workers are most affected?

 Mergers and acquisitions (M&A) dominated financial headlines last year as M&A activity across industries and continents reached record highs.
 Companies usually engage in M&A to encourage growth and to assert a competitive edge, but this often means restructuring, reorganization, potential job losses and general uncertainty, which can have detrimental effects on employees’ mental health.